jdavidm/learn-stata/materials/10-coefplot.md

 - **Multi-model coefplots** show robustness at a glance
 - **Specification charts** systematically test how sensitive your result is to researcher choices
 - Always `graph export` your plots for inclusion in LaTeX documents

-Next up: completing the final challenge exercise for this week.